 Management is responsible for establishing and maintaining adequate control over its financial reporting, and has established systems of internal control over the financial reporting process, which are designed to provide reasonable assurance that relevant and reliable financial information is produced.
 Management, including the Chief Executive Officer and the Chief Financial Officer, has conducted an evaluation of the design effectiveness of the Company's control over financial reporting based on the framework and criteria established in Internal Control - Integrated Framework, issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-Based on this evaluation, the Company's management concluded that a material weakness existed due to inadequate segregation of duties between the preparation and review of financial statements.
-This material weakness has the potential to result in a material misstatement in the Company's financial statements, and should also be considered as a material weakness in its internal control over financial reporting.
-Management and the Board of Directors have concluded and agreed that, after taking into account the present stage of the Company's projects and the best interests of its stakeholders, the Company does not have sufficient size and scale to warrant the hiring of additional staff to correct the weakness at this time.
-There have been no material changes to internal controls over financial reporting since December 31, 2012.
+Based on this evaluation, the Company's management concluded that material weaknesses existed due to inadequate segregation of duties between the preparation and review of financial statements and in regard to an employee having inappropriate authorization to enter into binding contracts and agreements.
+These material weaknesses have the potential to result in a material misstatement in the Company's financial statements, and as such, should be considered material weaknesses in its internal control over financial reporting.
+Management and the Board of Directors have concluded and agreed that, after taking into account the present stage of the Company's projects and the best interests of its stakeholders, the Company does not have sufficient size and scale to warrant the hiring of additional staff to correct the segregation of duties weakness at this time with respect to the preparation and review of financial statements however the material weakness relating to the Company employee with inappropriate signing authority was remediated subsequent to year end by adding several more signatories and requirement for a minimum of two signatures in order to enter into a binding contract or agreement.
+Other than the changes made to remediate the inappropriate authorization, there have been no material changes to internal controls over financial reporting since December 31, 2013.